X2-DFD: A framework for eXplainable and eXtendable Deepfake Detection: Introduction

+Multimodal Large Language Models (MLLMs) have shown remarkable potential in many vision tasks \citep{wu2023multimodal,yan2025gpt,deepfake-survey-24}.
+Given their strong vision-language reasoning capabilities, MLLMs offer a promising avenue for addressing the explainability gap in visual forgery detection.
+Recent studies \citep{jia2024can,shi2024shield,li2024forgerygpt,ye2024loki} have explored this direction by prompting human annotators or LLMs to describe forgery cues from multiple dimensions, which the MLLMs are then trained to detect.
+However, these approaches often overlook a key challenge: the \textbf{reliability} of the generated explanations.
+Due to MLLMs' well-documented tendency to hallucinate, especially under uncertain conditions \citep{bai2024hallucination}, it is \textbf{crucial to ensure that the models relies on their ``familiar'' forgery cues with strong discrimination for detection}.
+Intuitively, not all forgery features are equally useful—some can be effectively leveraged for detection, while others are weakly utilized or ignored altogether.

+To investigate this, we conduct a \textbf{comprehensive analysis of how well pre-trained MLLMs can utilize various forgery-related cues.} As shown in \Cref{fig: semantic signal}, certain cues exhibit strong detection performance (\eg, facial structures and skin tone), whereas others offer limited discriminative value (\eg, blending artifacts and lighting inconsistencies).
+When a cue is unfamiliar or ineffective for the model, explanations based on it become unreliable.
+In contrast, cues that align well with the model’s capabilities produce more robust and trustworthy explanations.
+Therefore, to ensure reliable explanations, it is essential to \textit{explicitly} identify and promote cues that the MLLM can reliably understand and leverage.

-Inspired by the above investigation, we propose $\boldsymbol{\mathcal{X}}^2$\textbf{-DFD}, a novel framework that utilizes MLLMs for e$\boldsymbol{\mathcal{X}}$plainable and e$\boldsymbol{\mathcal{X}}$tendable \textbf{D}eep\textbf{F}ake \textbf{D}etection.
-The proposed $\mathcal{X}^2$-DFD operates through three core modules. \textbf{First}, the \textit{Model Feature Assessment (MFA) Module} aims to assess the intrinsic capability of the pre-trained MLLMs in deepfake detection.
-We provide a quantified assessment of the discriminative capability for detection of each forgery-related feature, leading to a descending ranking of all candidate features. \textbf{Second}, the \textit{Strong Feature Strengthening (SFS) Module} aims to improve the overall detection performance of the model by fully leveraging strong features (\ie, top-ranked intrinsic capabilities) for model fine-tuning. \textbf{Third}, the \textit{Weak Feature Supplementing (WFS) Module} aims to supplement the weak intrinsic capabilities of the model by leveraging the strength of external dedicated detectors (EDDs) for weak features (\ie, low-ranked intrinsic capabilities).
-Encouragingly, the modular-based design of the proposed $\boldsymbol{\mathcal{X}}^2$\textbf{-DFD} framework enables seamless integration with future MLLMs and EDDs as their capabilities evolve.
+Inspired by the above investigations, we propose $\boldsymbol{\mathcal{X}}^2$\textbf{-DFD}, a novel framework that utilizes MLLMs for deepfake detection.
+The key idea of our approach is to \textbf{enhance the strengths and supplement the weaknesses} of the original MLLMs.
+Our framework operates through three core stages. \textbf{First}, the \textit{Model Feature Assessment (MFA)} assesses the intrinsic capability of the original MLLMs in deepfake detection.
+This stage quantifies the discriminative capability of each forgery-related feature, producing a prioritized ranking based on its importance to the model. \textbf{Second}, the \textit{Strong Feature Strengthening (SFS)} and \textit{Weak Feature Supplementing (WFS)} reinforce strong features and compensate for weak ones, resulting in a more explainable dataset. \textbf{Third}, we use the created dataset from the second stage to fine-tune the MLLM and then use it for improved detection and explanation.
+This integration enables us to leverage the strengths of both MLLMs and Specific Feature Detectors (SFDs) effectively and \textbf{fuse the large and small models adaptively.} Encouragingly, the modular-based design of the proposed $\boldsymbol{\mathcal{X}}^2$\textbf{-DFD} framework enables seamless integration with future MLLMs and SFDs as their capabilities evolve.